FAForever/wiki-pages/Development/AI/AI-Modding.md

 end
 ```

-You can therefore create your own custom conditions using a similar approach - i.e. create a separate lua file, define a variable that imports it at the start of your builder code, have a function with a similar structure (you can choose the number of variables but note that aiBrain should always be the first variable for the function), and then add a condition to a builder that references this.
+You can therefore create your custom conditions using a similar approach - i.e. create a separate lua file, define a variable that imports it at the start of your builder code, and have a function with a similar structure (you can choose the number of variables but note that aiBrain should always be the first variable for the function), and then add a condition to a builder that references this.